 Assessing Thermomechanical Fatigue of a Cast Aluminum Alloy Cylinder Head of an Internal Combustion Engine 2020-01-1077

-Cast aluminum alloys are used for cylinder heads in internal combustion engines to meet low weight, high strength (lightweight) design requirements.
-In the combustion chamber, the alloy experiences harsh operating conditions; i.e., temperature variation, limitation of thermal expansion, chemical reaction, corrosion, oxidation, and chemical deposition.
+Cast aluminum alloys are used for cylinder heads in internal combustion engines to meet low weight and high strength (lightweight) design requirements.
+In the combustion chamber, the alloy experiences harsh operating conditions; i.e., temperature variation, constrained thermal expansion, chemical reaction, corrosion, oxidation, and chemical deposition.
 Under these conditions, thermomechanical fatigue (TMF) damage arises in the form of mechanical damage, environmental (oxidation) damage, and creep damage.

 Yi Liu, Pallavi Annabattula, Seyed Mirmiran, Lin Zhang, Jim Chen, Surendra Gaikwad, Kanwerdip Singh

 FCA US LLC